José Nabil Ondo

-José Nabil Ondó Onvá Adjugu (born 23 November 2005) is an Equatoguinean footballer who plays as a striker for Championnat National 3 club Nantes II and the Equatorial Guinea national team.
+José Nabil Ondó Onvá Adjugu (born 23 November 2005) is an Equatoguinean footballer who plays as a striker for Liga Portugal 2 club Leiria and the Equatorial Guinea national team.

 Club career

-Ondo began his career at Cano Sport Academy in Malabo, Equatorial Guinea, club with whom he signed his first contract on 3 January 2024.
-The following year, on 25 January 2025, he was bought by the French team Nantes, who added him to their reserve team, which was playing in the Championnat National at the time.
+Ondó began his career at Cano Sport Academy in Malabo, Equatorial Guinea, club with whom he signed his first contract on 3 January 2024.
+The following year, on 25 January 2025, he was bought by the French team Nantes, who added him to their reserve team, which was playing in the Championnat National 3 at the time.

+On 4 July 2026, Ondó signed for Liga Portugal 2 club Leiria.

 International career

-On 31 December 2023, Ondo included in the list of players called up for the 2023 Africa Cup of Nations tournament, without actually taking part in the competition.
-He then made his debut on 9 January 2024 in a 1-1 friendly draw against Djibouti.
+On 31 December 2023, Ondó included in the list of players called up for the 2023 Africa Cup of Nations tournament, without actually taking part in the competition.
+He then made his debut on 9 January 2024 in a 1–1 friendly draw against Djibouti.